m50d/m50d.github.com/_posts/2014-08-28-nothing-of-value.md

 I thought I knew where *Akuma no Riddle* was going with its premise: an extended metaphor for the teenage mindset.
 One problem with telling stories about teenage relationships (romantic or otherwise)is that, from an adult perspective, the problems that dominated our teenage thoughts can seem unimportant, trivial even.
 So to tell a faithful story of teenage feelings, we need to make it a story about events that make adults feel the same way, about matters of life and death.
 (This is part of what the *-Monogatari* series do; *Mysterious Girlfriend X* pulls a similar trick with disgust rather than importance).

-But in fact *Akuma no Riddle* abandons any commitment to this almost immediately.
+But in fact *Akuma no Riddle* makes no commitment to its life-and-death premise.
+The characters don't

 <br />
 <p />